 But remember, Lightroom is not only a photo editing program, it’s also a tool for organizing your images, so at first it will ask you to create a new catalog and where to store it.

 For now you don’t really need to decide where to store your catalog, leave the software decide the destination folder in your computer by clicking “Continue”.
-Or if you feel confident with the
+Or if you feel confident with changing the destination folder and know how to do it feel free to expand the menu and choose your favorite destination in your computer’s hard drive.

 On the next screen you will feel as you are getting lost in a vast land of menus, buttons and functions and that you’ve just made a terrible mistake.
 But trust me, there’s nothing to worry about, we’ve all been there.
 You’ll master Lightroom in no time.
 This is just the little initial “pain” to go through if you want to learn how to start editing in Lightroom.